-In 2016 the EGRIP camp became almost fully equipped, and a trench system consisting of drill trench, science trench, ice core buffer, storage cave, tunnels, ramp and stairwells was constructed using the balloon technique.
+In 2016, the EGRIP camp became almost fully equipped, and a trench system consisting of drill trench, science trench, ice core buffer, storage cave, tunnels, ramp and stairwells was constructed using the balloon technique.
 Drill trench and science trench were partially outfitted and the first 110 m of the deep ice core was drilled.

 In 2017, the infrastructure of both science and drill trenches were completed.
 A freezer unit was installed inside the connecting tunnel between drill trench and core buffer.
 It was kept at -30 C and served as core logging area.
 At the end of 2017 season, the drillers reached a depth of 900 m.
 The top 300 m ice core was processed in the science trench, while the rest was stored in the buffer for destressing.
-The crew managed to keep the cores from the brittle zone (550 m - 900 m) at very high quality.
+Due to the core logging freezer, the crew managed to keep the cores from the brittle zone (550 m - 900 m) at very high quality.
 Besides drilling and processing, EGRIP camp also supported surface snow studies, studies of water vapour and aerosols, a firn air sampling program, the Swiss RADIX fast access drill test and some associated programs.

 In 2018 the main drilling continued to a depth of 1750 m, past the brittle zone and well into ice from the last glacial period.
 In the processing line, staff managed the complicated task of logging fresh brittle ice and put it into storage, logging brittle ice from 2017 and processing it, and finally catching up with the drillers and ending processing at 1750m.
-The CFA isotope laboratory was only section of processing unable to keep up.
-CFA isotope laboratory will have a stronger manning and will get a head start in 2019.
-As the brittle zone is past, the freezer unit of the logging cabin was dismantled in 2018.
-Since the processing line has caught up with the drillers, processing in 2019 will not begin before 19 June.
+The CFA isotope laboratory was unable to complete their measurements.
+As the brittle zone is past, the freezer unit of the logging cabin was dismantled.